Sunday, 20 June 2010

-When we got back, the owner appeared at the desk, his girth firmly contained in a suit, and suggested that we get coffee at the bar.
-While we were drinking it in the entry lounge, he told us that he had been to Australia and travelled around for several weeks, visiting many more places than we had ever done.
+When we got back, the owner appeared at the desk, his girth firmly contained in a suit, and suggested that we get coffee at his bar, which was a few steps away.
+While we were drinking it in the entry lounge, he told us that he had been to Australia and travelled around for several weeks, visiting many more places than we had ever been to.

 Had he been twenty years younger, he said (no doubt to flatter us), he would have been tempted to emigrate.
 He gave us his card and the name of his son, Antonin, in case we went to Thredbo during the winter.
 Then our pleasant chat was interrupted by the Dutch cyclists emerging from breakfast.